If you’re familiar with Chinese business customs, you’ve heard of the Fapiao

 Generally, a Fapiao means that a company must report taxable income.
 Receiving a Fapiao from a business means that the transaction at hand is taxable.
 The company will need to pay taxes from the money you give them.

-- Generally, the maximum number of invoices a company can issue per month is 50 for ordinary VAT invoices and 25 for special VAT invoices.
+Companies can generally issue a maximum of 50 ordinary VAT invoices and 25 special VAT invoices monthly.
 The amount to be invoiced may not exceed RMB 100,000.

 As explained earlier, a Fapiao is an official receipt, which serves as an invoice.
 A Fapiao serves different purposes for different parties:

 - For individuals: A Fapiao is needed to reimburse business expenses.
-It is also needed when returning a purchase or to access other possible after-sales services.
+Businesses will also require one when returning a purchase or to access other possible after-sales services.

-- For companies: A Fapiao is needed to record all business transactions and serve as a tax document.
-It’s mainly used for accounting and tax deductions.
+- For companies: Businesses require a Fapiao to record business transactions.
+It’s also used for accounting and tax deductions.

 - For the government: China’s tax authorities require businesses to use a Fapiao to compel companies to pay tax, serving as a paper warranty against tax evasion.